 The spirit and charm of the Dominican Republic is captured in its music, food, and national pastimes.
-Known for its professional winter baseball, handcrafted cigars, and annual music festivals, the Dominican Republic is a destination like no other, a sensual feast of dazzling landscapes, exotic cuisine the pulse pounding thrill of the merengue, intriguing relics from centuries past and premium cigars.
+Known for its professional winter baseball, handcrafted cigars, and annual music festivals, the Dominican Republic is a sensual feast of dazzling landscapes, exotic cuisine the pulse pounding thrill of the merengue, intriguing relics from centuries past and premium cigars.

 The mountains of the Dominican Republic divide the country into northern, central and southwestern regions.
 The northern region includes the Cordillera Septentrional northern mountain range, the Cibao Valley, which is the country's major agricultural area and the tropical Samana Peninsula with its coconut plantations and bay, where humpback whales breed.